 In 1890, Chang retired and moved to Bournemouth with his family.
 The now world-famous performer was suffering from what was probably tuberculosis, and Bournemouth, with its sea air and pine-filled walkways, was a popular health spa in Victorian times.
 Chang and his wife opened up a shop selling tea and Chinese curios in their home.

 The house where Chang lived is now a hotel.
 Though the reputed 10-foot walls are gone, the raised windows and ceilings and the extended doorways remain.
 An old newspaper cutting and a photo on display in the dining room also serve as reminders of the outstanding entertainer who once lived here.

 Chang died there in 1893, allegedly of a broken heart, just a few months after his wife had passed away.
 He was popular in Bournemouth and, despite the rumored wall, often invited guests into his home for tea.
 According to a local newspaper, “People always found him friendly and affable, and after the first novelty wore off, Chang in his appearances among the residents was always well received and attracted no special attention.”

 Although Chang rarely returned to China after he gained fame, and none of his relatives attended his funeral, one can now visit what was apparently Chang’s family home in Wuyuan.
-A version of Chang’s story was also recorded in the Night Rain and Autumn Lights Anthology (《夜雨秋灯录》), a collection of tales published in 1877.
+A version of Chang’s story was also recorded in the Records under the Autumn Lamp on Rainy Nights (《夜雨秋灯录》), a collection of tales published in 1877.
 These tales depicted foreigners taking advantage of poor Chinese, whisking them away to put on exhibit in their own countries.
 Whether Chang’s own story was one of pure exploitation is difficult to judge, but he at least earned enough money to retire from performing and buy property before the age of 50.